mdominijanni/pyromancy/docs/index.md

 Installing with this command includes support for CPU and for CUDA 12.8.
 The installation options can be found on PyTorch's [getting started](https://pytorch.org/get-started/locally/) page.

+## Getting Started
+See the example, {ref}`tutorial-mnist-classifier-pcn`, for a complete worked-out example of how to build and train a predictive coding network.

 ## Site Navigation

 ### {ref}`api-reference`